-Copyright @ Chitwood and Fairbairn P.A.
+Copyright @ The Law Office of Holly Fairbairn P.A.
 All rights reserved.

-***Neither by accessing this site or by reviewing its contents has an attorney-client relationship been formed or established with Chitwood and Fairbairn, PA or with any of its attorneys, including Holly J. Fairbairn or Susan Chitwood Barton, and nothing contained in this site shall constitute the giving or rendering of legal advice or be construed as a legal opinion, or guarantee of a particular resolution of a legal problem.
+***Neither by accessing this site or by reviewing its contents has an attorney-client relationship been formed or established with The Law Office of Holly Fairbairn, PA or with any of its attorneys, including Attorney Holly J. Fairbairn, and nothing contained in this site shall constitute the giving or rendering of legal advice or be construed as a legal opinion, or guarantee of a particular resolution of a legal problem.
 Information is provided as a public service, and is not intended to be a substitute for legal counsel.
 The information provided is general in nature and may not apply to your circumstances.
 The information herein is not contractual or binding.
 You should not decide to take any action or refrain from action based upon this information.
 Under no circumstances should you make legal decisions based upon the information provided on this web site.
 You should consult an attorney in person before making any important decision involving a legal matter.

-While we are based in Asheville, we cover all of Western North Carolina for in-person hearings, including the areas around Hendersonville, Brevard, Waynesville, Sylva, Franklin, Burnsville, Spruce Pine, Marshall, Mars Hill, Bakersville, Weaverville, Asheville, Black Mountain, Candler, Old Fort, Marion, and Fairview.
-The counties we cover include: Clay, Cherokee, Graham, Macon, Swain, Jackson, Haywood, Henderson, Transylvania, Polk, Buncombe, Madison, Yancey, Mitchell, and McDowell.
+While we are based in Asheville, we cover all of Western North Carolina for in-person hearings, including the areas around Charlotte, Shelby, Rutherfordton, Hendersonville, Brevard, Waynesville, Sylva, Franklin, Burnsville, Spruce Pine, Marshall, Mars Hill, Bakersville, Weaverville, Asheville, Black Mountain, Candler, Old Fort, Marion, and Fairview.
+The counties we cover include: Clay, Cherokee, Graham, Macon, Swain, Jackson, Haywood, Henderson, Transylvania, Polk, Buncombe, Madison, Yancey, Mitchell, Rutherford, Cleveland, and McDowell.

 We also handle appellate brief-writing in certain other regions of the country by arrangement with local counsel.
-Attorneys Susan Chitwood Barton and Holly J. Fairbairn are licensed to practice law in North Carolina.
+Attorney Holly J. Fairbairn is licensed to practice law in North Carolina.

 1. Who decides if I am disabled?
 A Disability Determination Services employee, working with a doctor, will make the initial decision on the claim.
 If the claim is denied and the individual requests reconsideration, the case is then sent to another disability examiner, where it goes through much the same process.
 If a claim is denied at reconsideration, the claimant may then request a hearing with an Administrative Law Judge who makes an independent decision upon the claim.
 This is the only time that the claimant and the decision maker get to meet.